statavarthy/HW3_Open-Source-Projects/README.md

 # HW3_Open-Source-Projects
-This repostiory contains a document having the evaluations of 3 open source projects as per Homework 3
+This repository contains a document having the evaluations of 3 open source projects as per Homework 3